 When you need a Sacramento domestic violence attorney, it is essential to find one with solid experience handling cases similar to yours.
-The Sacramento domestic violence attorneys at the Ewing Law Group have successfully represented countless domestic violence cases in the greater Sacramento area.
+The Sacramento domestic violence attorneys at the Ewing Law Group, PC have successfully represented countless domestic violence cases in the greater Sacramento area.
 Our team knows how terrifying domestic violence can be for victims, especially children, and we do everything we can to protect our clients as quickly and completely as possible.

-The Ewing Law Group remains committed to providing reliable, compassionate, and responsive legal representation to every client.
+The Ewing Law Group, PC remains committed to providing reliable, compassionate, and responsive legal representation to every client.
 When you hire our team to be your Sacramento domestic violence lawyers, you can rest assured we will immediately take action to secure the legal protection you need from your abuser.
 We also understand that domestic violence takes many forms and can have many different consequences.
 Our team will take the time to get to know you to provide the most effective legal representation we possibly can.

-At Ewing Law Group, we understand how difficult it can be to struggle with the effects of domestic violence and the fear and uncertainty domestic violence can cause.
+At Ewing Law Group, PC, we understand how difficult it can be to struggle with the effects of domestic violence and the fear and uncertainty domestic violence can cause.
 Our mission is to provide you with compassionate and reliable legal counsel and arrange the legal protections you and your family need to avoid future violent incidents.
 Contact us today to take your first step toward safety.